-Nashville looks to vigil for solace after school shooting
+First lady, Sheryl Crow expected at Nashville shooting vigil

 “He joins the entire community in mourning the children and adults who died and commends them to the loving embrace of the Lord Jesus,” reads the telegram, which was sent by the Vatican’s secretary of state in the pontiff’s name.

-Police have said a 28-year-old former student at The Covenant School drove up to the building Monday morning, shot out glass doors, and gunned down three 9-year-olds, a custodian, a substitute teacher and the head of the school.
+Police have said a 28-year-old former student drove up to The Covenant School Monday morning, shot out glass doors, and gunned down three 9-year-olds, a custodian, a substitute teacher and the head of the school.
 Authorities have not yet determined the shooter’s motive but said they did not target specific victims.

-Nashville Mayor John Cooper said in a news release that the citywide vigil was being planned for Wednesday evening “to mourn and honor the lives of the victims, and lift up the survivors and families” of the school.
-Metropolitan Nashville Police Chief John Drake and other city leaders were also expected to speak during the vigil.
+Cooper said in a news release that the citywide vigil was being planned for Wednesday evening “to mourn and honor the lives of the victims, and lift up the survivors and families” of the school.

 Authorities have identified the dead children as Evelyn Dieckhaus, Hallie Scruggs and William Kinney.
 The adults killed were Katherine Koonce, 60, the head of the school; substitute teacher Cynthia Peak, 61; and custodian Mike Hill, also 61.